Giant Sequoias Get People’s Attention

 Starting from Zero?

-This is why we are adding climate resilient non-native, non-invasive trees to our mix.
-We are not actually replacing native trees with Sequoias.
-What we are replacing with Giant Sequoias is asphalt.
-We are planting these Sequoias on stolen, denuded, landfilled, and neglected patches of land.
+We are not actually replacing native trees with Giant Sequoias; we are replacing asphalt.
+We are planting these Sequoias on stolen, denuded, built on then abandoned, bulldozed and landfilled, completely neglected patches of land.
 At best vacant land in Detroit is covered in invasive turf, orchard grass, Japanese Knotweed, English Ivy, and miles of crumbling impermeable surfaces.
 This must be understood to fathom our starting point.
 We are not even at zero; we are at a measurable deficit.
 A few hundred years of settler colonial capitalism has set us way back.

-We are interested in shade and green beauty, but primarily in creating a vegetated buffer that will break wind and filter pollution laden air coming our way from the waste industry.
+We deserve to live in shade and beauty.
+The trees and people here are growing a vegetated buffer that will break wind and filter pollution laden air coming our way from the waste industry.
+We need a wall.
 There is no other tree that will create as great a wall as fast as Giant Sequoias.
-We seem to be able to grow this living wall faster than politicians can enact laws to protect us from these harms.
+Unfortunately, protecting ourselves from the pollution seems to be one us.
+We are able to grow this living wall faster than politicians can enact laws to protect us from these harms.

 Giant Sequoias are the biggest finger we can give to the colonial capitalist waste machine.
+It’s not negative energy; it’s a great way to channel our rage and anxiety into constructive collective work.
 We all live downwind but in Poletown we live at the exhaust pipe.
-Planting trees that will grow dozens of feet in diameter and thousands of years old is the greatest stand we could ever take.
+Planting trees that will grow dozens of feet in diameter and live thousands of years is the greatest stand we can take.
 This is the greatest message we can send.
 It arrives from the ages and speaks to a deep future.
-It’s a timeless message from the Earth, from way before humans took over the planet, way before humans were even a thought on this planet.
+It’s a timeless message from the Earth, from way before humans took over the planet, way before humans were even a glimmer in this planet’s eye.

-These trees are jurassic.
-Dinosaurs scratched their backs on, and shaded themselves under these trees.
-They are fossils and they are our kin.
-They are our ancestors and our family, alive today.
+These trees are Jurassic.
+Dinosaurs scratched their backs on these trees, thrived on a planet cooled by Sequoia shade.
+And even when dinosaurs just about all died out Sequoias lived on.
+They are fossils and they are alive today.
+They are our ancestors and our kin.
 They are the biggest players on our team in the battle against global warming and pollution.
 They are also a cool spot in our rapidly heating city.
-There is no greater life force we can meet this moment with.
-We are so honored to be here for this, working with these trees and with the Earth to send a message that says we have been here, and we will be here.
+We know that the future is going to look very different.
+We will not live in the pre-colonial forests that were once cherished and respected here, then decimated by settlers.
+Nothing will ever be the same.
+Aren’t we fine ones to be labeling any species “invasive?”
+There is no greater life force we can meet this moment with than planting as many trees of as many species as we can.
+We are so honored to be here for this, working with these trees and with Earth to send a message that says we have been here, and we will be here.

 75 year old Giant Sequoia at Lake Bluff Farms in Manistee, MI